You are here

 Washington, DC features so many free activities during spring, with numerous free events during the National Cherry Blossom Festival, free embassy tours during Passport DC, free blossom viewings all over the city and much more.

-Over the course of three weeks, the National Cherry Blossom Festival offers up a great lineup of events, including the Blossom Kite Festival (March 30), Petalpalooza (April 6) and the National Cherry Blossom Festival Parade (April 13).
+Over the course of three weeks, the National Cherry Blossom Festival offers up a great lineup of events, including the Blossom Kite Festival (March 28), the National Cherry Blossom Festival Parade (April 4) and Petalpalooza (April 11).
 Get to as many as you can!

 DC is quite the sight to see during the spring, especially with blossoms blooming all over.
 Discover the best places to photograph the blossoms in the District and you’ll come away with an Instagram post that will make your friends jealous.